By Emily Thrasher, Product Manager

 With the new design, clients can visually see where discussions are happening around the country, and at a glance see which topics came up within the last week.

 This new feature will help all of our clients stay on top of local policy trends and quickly determine whether they need to spring into action to support or oppose an ordinance or resolution.

-Say a client is tracking 12 separate policy issues in six states.
-When they log in to Curate, they’ll see a map of their coverage area with pins dropped on all of the municipalities where one of the topics they cover has recently been mentioned in a meeting agenda or minutes.
+Say a client is tracking 12 separate local policy issues in six states.
+When they log in to Curate, they’ll see a map of their coverage area with pins dropped on all of the municipalities where one of the topics they cover has recently been mentioned in a city council agenda or meeting minutes.
 They’ll also see a listing of all of the topics they cover, and a notification next to each topic indicating how many discussions related to that topic came up in the last week (or whatever time period they select).

 When they open a topic, they’ll see a chronological feed of related discussions, starting with the most recent on top.
 Within each document, they can quickly skip through the text to review each relevant mention.

 Looking at each topic, clients will immediately be able to understand the history of local discussions on that subject.